turingschool/backend-curriculum-site/module3/lessons/actionmailer.md

 rails s
 ```
 Inspect the Form/Input field, where does this route to?

 Make sure the route is in the routes file:

 ```rb
 post '/advice' => 'advice#create'
 ```

-Next we'll make a new controller that will call our mailer.
-Create a controller called AdviceController.
-The form asks for a post route so we'll need to update our  create action where we will call our mailer.
+Next we'll open our advice controller.
+The form asks for a post route so we'll need to update the create action where we will call our mailer.

 ```rb